jkroepke/helm-secrets/docs/ARGOCD.md

 ```

 #### 1. Create Secrets with gpg keys
 All gpg keys needs to be available as kubernetes secret.
+Create the secret in the same namespace where the argocd repo server is running.

 ```bash
 kubectl create secret generic gpg-private-keys --from-file=app.asc